DerwenAI/strwythura/README.md

 </summary>
 &nbsp;

-When running the question/answer chat bot in the prevous step, the `Opik` server is recording observations and evaluations about use of `DSPy` for LLM integration.
+When running the question/answer chat bot in the previous step, the `Opik` server is recording observations and evaluations about use of `DSPy` for LLM integration.